 5 – Read the Event Guide

 For detailed race information, be sure to read the official event guide.
 You’ll get the full schedule of events, specific race information, transportation, driving directions, road closures, post-race details and more.
-Recently, when getting ready for the Wine & Dine Half Marathon Weekend, I heard of more than one person complaining that they missed something or didn’t understand what was going on.
+One year, when getting ready for the Wine & Dine Half Marathon Weekend, I heard of more than one person complaining that they missed something or didn’t understand what was going on.
 When asked if they had read the event guide, they said no. If you want the best race experience possible, then take the time to read the event guide.
 It’s a necessity and there is nothing “geeky” about it!

 4 – Running Attire: Pack for All Kinds of Crazy Florida Weather